freenas/freenas-docs/userguide/system.rst

    hw.ntb.msix_mw_idx="-1"
 #endif truenas

-**Do not add or edit the default tunables** as doing so might make the system unusable.
+**Do not add or edit the default tunables** as doing so can make the system unusable.

 The ZFS version used in |release| deprecates these tunables: